 Solomon Rothschild went to Vienna and founded SM von Rothschild.
 Solomon's operation was key in financing the Nordbahn railroad.
 His daughter Betty married his brother James, in accordance with family custom.

 James Rothschild established the Paris branch of the family banking dynasty, De Rothschild Freres.
 The Paris branch was the one of the most successful of the family's banking branches due to James' close relationship with King Louis Philippe.
 The Paris location also helped the family's ability to operate across Europe.
 With this branch, they were able to profit from the opportunity of financing Wellington's armies in Portugal, requiring the sourcing of large quantities of gold on behalf of the British government, for a fee, of course.
 The house where James' and his niece/wife's children grew up is now part of the American Embassy.
-James also purchased Chateau Lafite in the Bordeaux region of France, which is one of the best vineyards in the country and remained in the family to this day.
+James also purchased Chateau Lafite in the Bordeaux region of France, which is one of the best vineyards in the country and remains in the family to this day.

 Nathan Rothschild was by far the most successful of the sons of Mayer with his London based NM Rothschild & Sons.
 His branch got its start from the former Prince William of Hesse, who'd ascended to the throne in 1785 but fled to Denmark after Napoleon invaded.
 He entrusted Mayer with his fortune, and Rothschild funneled that money to Nathan in England.
 Nathan's savvy investments grew the Rothschild family's fortune using their King's money.